North Atlantic right whale skeleton, skeleton specimen from the Danish Museum of Natural History

 The copyright of the 3D model belongs to the original author and the material may not be distributed, published, transmitted, copied, rented, resold or compiled in any form.

-The North Atlantic right whale (scientific name: Eubalaena glacialis) is a species of whale belonging to the genus Eubalaena.
+The North Atlantic right whale (scientific name: Eubalaena glacialis) is a species of whale belonging to the true right whale genus.
 Currently, there are approximately 400 North Atlantic right whales living in the waters of the North Atlantic.
-No dorsal fins, with many warts on the head, the largest located on the back, called a cap, which can reach up to 30 centimeters in height.
-Two jet holes must be narrow and long.
-Black all over, pale on the abdomen, with irregular white spots.
-Due to excessive hunting around the world, it is on the brink of extinction and has been listed as one of the six whale species in the world at risk of extinction.
-In the 1940s, hunting was completely banned and it was designated as a national second level key protected wild animal.
+Without dorsal fins, the head has many warts, the largest of which is located on the back and is called a cap, which can reach up to 30 centimeters in height.
+Two jet holes, long and narrow.
+The whole body is black, the abdominal color is light, and there are irregular white spots.
+Due to overfishing around the world, it is on the brink of extinction and has been listed as one of the six endangered whale species in the world.
+In the 1940s, hunting was completely banned and it was listed as a second-class protected wild animal by the state.